OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/12a2e7e6-84ff-42e2-b2c8-5badecd7e723" width="600">
 <br/>

-- What are the functions of rdx and rcx?
+Analyzing the disassembly in more detail it is possible to find out the functionality of the rdx and rcx registers in this function.